gntoulaveris/scRNA-seq-analysis/README.md

 ## Dependencies
 In order to successfully implement the analysis of a scRNA seq dataset with the scRNA_pipeline code the following dependencies must be met.
 For ease of implementation a dataset#_analysis markdown file can be utilized with the user only having to pass on the following dependencies.

+* Pipeline R file, implementation (analysis) markdown file(s) and datasets' folder need to be in the same working directory.
+* The working directory must be set by the user before the code is run.
-* The datasets need to be inside a zip file and that zip file needs to be inside the working directory.
+* The datasets need to be inside a zip folder and that zip file needs to be inside the working directory.
 * The datasets need to be in .csv format.

 * The scRNA_pipeline needs to be called inside the R markdown file (command: source("scRNA_pipeline.R"))